jproyo/jproyo.github.io/_posts/2021-03-17-encoding-effects-with-freer-simple.markdown

 ### Effects

-In **freer-simple** library there are a tool set for defining *Custom Effects* as well as some already provided common effects that can be found in **Monad Transformer** libraries like **mtl**.
+In **freer-simple** library there is a tool set for defining *Custom Effects* as well as some already provided common effects that can be found in **Monad Transformer** libraries like **mtl**.
 In my example I am using both kind of effects, already built in effects that are packed with it *Handlers* and *Custom* Effects that we need to build and provider the specific *Handler* for them.

 - *Custom* effects in my example are: `DocStorage`, `DataAccess` and `Logging`.
 Last one could have been implemented using `Writer` effect provided by the library but I prefer something custom in order to interpret that effect using [co-log](https://hackage.haskell.org/package/co-log) library.